salaboy/from-monolith-to-k8s/workshop.md

 # Creating accounts and Clusters
 During this workshop you will be using a **Kubernetes Cluster** and a **Camunda Cloud Zeebe Cluster** for Microservices orchestration.
 You need to setup these accounts and create these clusters early on, so they are ready for you to work for the reminder of the workshop.

-**Notice: you can click in the images to expand them**

 ## Setting up your Google Cloud account

-[Login here to Google Cloud](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one)
+[Login to Google Cloud by clicking into this link](http://console.cloud.google.com) (if you are a QCon Plus attendee, we will provide you with one, if not you can find other [Kubernetes providers free credits list](https://github.com/learnk8s/free-kubernetes))
 <details>
   <summary>Creating a Kubernetes Cluster (Click to Expand)</summary>